 A meal with 10 of the IKEA veggie balls will actually set diners back less dollars ($4.49) or euros (4) than the traditional Swedish meatballs, but will add more vegetables, fiber, calcium and iron, and less fat, cholesterol and calories to their plates.
 IKEA management anticipates good reception of these price and health benefits, but also of the environmental impact – a spokesperson stated that the meat-free product would aide in cutting their carbon emissions in half.

-The IKEA veggie balls and chicken balls ($4.99 for 10 pieces in the U.S.) are reportedly launching in their stores worldwide, but the roll out has begun in U.K., Europe, and U.S. locations first.
-Australia, Asia and presumably Canada, should be right on their heels.
-As an added bonus, they plan to sell the IKEA veggie balls in the frozen section for a convenient, healthy Swedish-style meal at home!
-For locations, see the IKEA website below.
+The IKEA veggie balls and chicken balls ($4.99 for 10 pieces in the U.S.) have launched in their stores worldwide, but may be subject to availability in some of their bistros.
+Both products are also available in the frozen section for a convenient, healthy Swedish-style meal at home!

 In 2018, they announced the release of new plant-based veggie dogs for their quick-serve bistros.
 The initial launch is in Boston, but if demand takes hold, they will likely expand this vegan offering to more stores.